-NordVPN is average price for a high-quality provider.
+NordVPN is an average price for a high-quality provider.
 The month to month cost is $12, which is a tad higher than some competitors.
 When subscribed for a year the cost is $7 a month.
 If you look around, it might be possible to find a 2-year package that works out to $4 per month.
-They accept numerous types of payment including normal credit card and PayPal or more privacy focused Bitcoin and other cryptocurrencies.
-If you are out of the country, there are other payment services accepted including Alipay, WebMoney, Yandex, giropay, or Sofort.
+They accept numerous types of payment including standard credit card and PayPal or more privacy-focused Bitcoin and other cryptocurrencies.
+If you are out of the country, there are other payment services accepted including Alipay, WebMoney, Yandex, Giropay, or Sofort.

 Access clients are available for all the standard platforms.
-This includes Windows, macOS, iOS, and android.
+This includes Windows, macOS, iOS, and Android.
 They also offer instructions for setting up your home router or other devices that can use Open-VPN.
-This includes some enterprise grade routers like pfsense and Fortinet.
-There’s instructions for using them as a SOCKS5 proxy.
+This includes some enterprise-grade routers like pfsense and Fortinet.
+There are instructions for using them as a SOCKS5 proxy.

 Using any VPN service will come with a performance impact.
 We evaluate both automated synthetic tests and subjective experience when evaluating a VPN service.
 All tests are performed using a dedicated wired internet connection.

 In our synthetic download speed tests, NordVPN had some interesting results.
-Typically, a VPN will impose an approximate 20% overhead penalty to your maximum bandwidth, in our test on speedtest.net we found NordVPN to be a bit slower than usual, more like 30%-35% slower, but it might not have picked the closest server.
-We normally doublecheck the speed results with fast.com, which is a speed test provided by Netflix, but during the initial testing the testing server defaulted to one across the country, giving very poor speed test results.
-It seems that the bandwidth test sites couldn’t properly determine what server was closest, so all these tests are unreliable.
+Typically, a VPN will impose an approximate 20% overhead penalty to your maximum bandwidth, in our analysis on speedtest.net we found NordVPN to be a bit slower than usual, more like 30%-35% slower, but it might not have picked the closest server.
+We usually doublecheck the speed results with fast.com, which is a speed test provided by Netflix, but during the initial testing, the testing server defaulted to one across the country, giving inferior speed test results.
+It seems that the bandwidth test sites couldn’t correctly determine what server was closest, so all these tests are unreliable.
 This is a win for privacy, but a problem for services that need to know some location information to provide the best experience.
 The next day, the speed tests from fast.com were more in line with expectations.

 Using NordVPN for general browsing and downloading was excellent.
 We didn’t experience any issues with page loads or delays.
 General download speed was not adversely affected by the VPN connection.
 Most of the time, you won’t notice you are connected at all.

-The settings menu contained all the normal options that are expected for a VPN.
+The settings menu contained all the standard options that are expected for a VPN.
 You can activate “CyberSec” which is their malware & ad blocking service.
 There are also options for kill switches and LAN blocks.
-For protocol, there is only the options UDP or TCP connections, so if you are a fan of another protocol you’re out of luck.
+For protocol, there are only the options UDP or TCP connections, so if you are a fan of another protocol, you’re out of luck.

 The mobile clients are similarly easy to use.
 They show the same simplified map and a list of countries to connect to.
 The settings allow you to activate their “CyberSec” and chose TCP or UDP connections.
-There is also an option to automatically connect to the VPN on WiFi or Mobile networks.
+There is also an option to connect to the VPN on WiFi or Mobile networks automatically.